 Modern reconstructions of historical space, then, have to start from the material evidence as such.
-Within area B, five research-groups focus on textual and archaeological sources.
-They investigate the infrastructure of the Roman Empire (B-1), the management and practice of extra-large building projects (B-2), and personal vs. institutional ways of authorizing knowledge (B-5).
-Since any construction of historical space(s), be it ancient or modern, material or conceptual, is based on second-order modalities such as self-reassurance and ‘cultural’ identity, area-B specific investigations systematically include reflection of these conditions of research.
-Within the area, research projects on the various social situations of economic knowledge in ancient cultures (B-3), and on the impact of spatially conditioned identities on the emergence and implementation of knowledge (B-4) are particularly concerned with these modalities.
+Within area B, five research groups focused on textual and archaeological sources.
+They investigated the infrastructure of the Roman Empire (B-1), the management and practice of extra-large building projects (B-2), and personal vs. institutional ways of authorizing knowledge (B-5).
+Since any construction of historical space(s), be it ancient or modern, material or conceptual, is based on second-order modalities such as self-reassurance and ‘cultural’ identity, area-B specific investigations systematically included reflection of these conditions of research.
+Within the area, research projects on the various social situations of economic knowledge in ancient cultures (B-3), and on the impact of spatially conditioned identities on the emergence and implementation of knowledge (B-4) were particularly concerned with these modalities.